djangocon/2024.djangocon.us/src/_content/posts/guide-to-america.md

 Almost every venue nowadays takes Visa, MasterCard, American Express, and usually Discover.
 Make sure you notify your bank before you are traveling that you are going to the United States so you don't set off any fraud alerts.
 In the US, this requires calling the customer service number printed on the back of the card, but overseas banks may differ.

+However, credit card machine failures do happen, so it's a good idea to carry a small bit of cash just in case.
+You will typically get better exchange rates at ATMs over airport currency exchange shops.

 ## Mobile Phones

 The United States has 3 main wireless telecommunications providers: Verizon, AT&T, and T-Mobile.
 Now that Verizon has retired its 3G service, you should be able to bring nearly any phone that supports Voice over LTE (all 5G phones automatically do) and have it work in the US via roaming.
 However, that can be super expensive depending on your plan back home.